exercism/x86-64-assembly/exercises/concept/secrets/.docs/instructions.md

 The resulting message is a 16-bit integer, of which:

-- The higher 8 bits is filled with the formatted private key.
+- The highest 8 bits is filled with the formatted private key.
-- The lower 8 bits is filled with the message, after setting all relevant bits.
+- The lowest 8 bits is filled with the message, after setting all relevant bits.

 Implement the `decrypt_message` function that takes a 16-bit integer, encoding both the message and a mask, and returns a 16-bit integer with the message fully decrypted.